raghurama123/CompChemToolBox/README.md

 # CompChemToolBox
-The repository collects shortcodes used in our group for various miscellaneous #compchem tasks.
+The repository collects shortcodes for various miscellaneous #compchem tasks.
 Some details for each code are as follows.

 ## Boltzmann Average
 If you have a CSV file with two columns (1.
 Energies in some unit, 2.
 Some property), then the example code in the folder [BoltzmannAveraging](https://github.com/raghurama123/CompChemToolBox/tree/main/BoltzmannAveraging) can help you find a Boltzmann average.